 Vision and Values

 We regard the five Hinchley Wood School values of confidence, consideration, determination, enthusiasm and independence as a golden thread that runs through our work to inspire learners.
-Over the past 18 months, we have done a great deal to help all our students to develop our values - here’s a brief summary:
+We have done a great deal to help all our students to develop our values - here’s a brief summary:

 - We have actively promoted the importance of our five values via school assemblies and regular tutor group email shots under the branding ‘HWS builds Character’.
 We believe our House system helps our students to feel part of our school community, launching ‘Belonging at HWS’ to link students to our four Houses – Luther King, Frank, Nightingale and Hawking.